hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ## Overview

 This tutorial demonstrate the process of user self-registration on Keycloak.
-Then the users can log in to Keycloak to obtain a token.
+Then, the users can log in to Keycloak to obtain a token.
 When this token is used on the agent for the wallet creation, the agent recognizes it belonging to a tenant and automatically associate the tenant's permission with the created wallet.